seanrb93/killingfloor2-kubernetes/README.md

-# assettocorsa-kubernetes
+# killingfloor2-kubernetes
-An Assetto Corsa server hosted on a Kubernetes cluster
+A Killing Floor 2 server hosted on a Kubernetes cluster